-Applications can work with Snowball Edge as a NFS mount point.
-NFS v3 and v4.1 are supported so you can easily use Snowball Edge with your existing on-premises servers and file-based applications.
-Using the NFS interface allows simple file transfer to a Snowball Edge device when the S3 adapter is not feasible.
-The file system metadata is preserved until the files are converted into objects when they are transferred into your S3 bucket.
+Applications can work with Snow Family devices as an NFS mount point.
+NFS v3 and v4.1 are supported so you can easily use Snow devices with your existing on-premises servers and file-based applications.
+The file system metadata is preserved until the files are converted into objects once migrated into an S3 bucket.

-All data transferred to AWS Snowball is automatically encrypted with 256-bit encryption keys that are managed by the AWS Key Management Service (KMS).
+All data moved to AWS Snow Family devices is automatically encrypted with 256-bit encryption keys that are managed by the AWS Key Management Service (KMS).
 The encryption keys are never stored on the device to help ensure your data stays secure during transit.

-Snowball Edge devices feature a Trusted Platform Module (TPM) that provides a hardware root of trust.
-The TPM also provides interfaces to the trusted software stack during the measurements and verification of the boot environment integrity after the power is switched on, and before the Snowball Edge device is ready to be used.
+AWS Snow devices feature a Trusted Platform Module (TPM) that provides a hardware root of trust.
+The TPM also provides interfaces to the trusted software stack during the measurements and verification of the boot environment integrity after the power is switched on, and before the Snow device is ready to be used.
 AWS also uses additional tamper-indicating inspection processes after each device is received back to the AWS Region.
-This helps to ensure the integrity of the AWS Snowball Edge device, and with the AWS Snowball service’s encryption features, it helps preserve the confidentiality of your data.
+This helps to ensure the integrity of the device, and with the AWS Snow service’s encryption features, it helps preserve the confidentiality of your data.

-AWS Snowball devices use an innovative, E Ink shipping label designed to ensure the device is automatically sent to the correct AWS facility and also aids in tracking.
-Once you have completed your data transfer job, it can be tracked via Amazon SNS, text messages, and via the AWS Console.
+AWS Snow devices use an innovative, E-Ink shipping label for easy tracking and automatic label updates so devices are sent to the correct AWS facility.
+Once you have completed your data migration job, it can be tracked via Amazon Simple Notification Service (SNS), text messages, and via the AWS Console.

-Once the data transfer job has been processed and verified, AWS performs a software erasure of the Snowball Edge device that follows the National Institute of Standards and Technology (NIST) guidelines for media sanitization.
+Once the data migration job has been processed and verified, AWS performs a software erasure of the Snow device that follows the National Institute of Standards and Technology (NIST) guidelines for media sanitization.